 Quick Note: When evaluating a company's dividend payout ratio, investors should only compare a company's dividend payout ratio with its industry average or similar companies.

-Example: REITs are Real Estate Investment Trusts, which are companies that own income producing real estate assets and are required by law to pay out 90% of its earnings every quarter.
+Example: REITs are Real Estate Investment Trusts, which are companies that own income-producing real estate assets and are required by law to pay out 90% of its earnings every quarter.

 Dividend Coverage Ratio

-The dividend coverage ratio is calculated by dividing the company's total net earnings by the total dividend declared; for instance if the company made 100 Million dollars and decided to pay 20 Million in dividends the coverage ratio would be: 100 Million / 20 Million = 5.
+The dividend coverage ratio is calculated by dividing the company's total net earnings by the total dividend declared; for instance, if the company made 100 Million dollars and decided to pay 20 Million in dividends, the coverage ratio would be: 100 Million / 20 Million = 5.
 A coverage ratio of 5 means the company currently has enough cash on-hand to pay the dividend 5 times.
 Obviously, the higher the coverage ratio the better as it indicates the company has more than enough cash to continue to pay the dividend.

 Free Cash Flow to Equity

 The FCFE ratio calculates the amount of cash that could be paid out to shareholders after all expenses and debts have been paid.
 This is also an important metric to look at because it tells you how the company is using its free cash flow and where it is going.
-It is a more difficult ratio to measure because you need to subtract the net capital expenditures, debt repayment, and change in net working capital from net income and then add net debt.
+It is a more difficult ratio to measure because you need to subtract net capital expenditures, debt repayment, and change in net working capital from net income and then add net debt.
 What you want to see is a company that pays out all of its dividends with free cash flow.

 Net Debt to EBITDA Ratio

 The net debt to EBITDA (earnings before interest, taxes and depreciation) ratio is calculated by dividing a company's total liability less cash and cash equivalents by its EBITDA.
-This ratio is also a little more complex because it introduces EBITDA, which is measure of a company's earnings before subtracting many of the company's cash and non-cash expenses.
+This ratio is also a little more complex because it introduces EBITDA, which is a measure of a company's earnings before subtracting many of the company's cash and non-cash expenses.
 The net debt to EBITDA ratio measures a company's leverage and its ability to pay its debts.
 Generally, a company with a lower EBITDA ratio, when measured against its peers or industry average, is more attractive.
 If a dividend-paying company has a high net debt to EBITDA ratio that has been increasing over multiple periods, you can suspect that the company is not decreasing its debt and might have to cut its dividend payments to meet its debt service.

-I’ll leave it up to you to go and learn more about these and in time you’re understanding will increase--but don't wait--become a practitioner!
+I’ll leave it up to you to go and learn more about these, and in time you’re understanding will increase--but don't wait--become a practitioner!